Ultimate Homeschool Guide to Texas History

 Creating your own Texas History can seem daunting — okay it can BE daunting!!
 But it really isn’t as difficult as it seems.
 You just need a plan of action.

-I’m including several articles on how to craft your own unit study to give you a helping hand.
+Here are two articles about how to craft your own unit study to give you a helping hand.

 - How to Create Unit Studies ~ The Happy Housewife

-- Unit Study Planning ~ Cindy West, Heart of the Matter
+- Unit Study Planning ~ Cindy West, Our Journey Westward

 I’ve already given you TONS and TONS of history information so far in this post.
 You don’t have to include it all.. in fact, I wouldn’t!
 Start small, next time you repeat Texas History, dig deeper.
 And so on, and so forth.